Valentine's Day Hits Different When You're Married

 The Quiet Grief Inside a “Good” Marriage

-Some of the loneliest women aren’t in abusive marriages.
-They’re in “good” marriages.
+Some of the loneliest women are not in abusive marriages.

 But he’s distant.